tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Entity Selection
 ----------------

-Entity can be retrieved using one of these methods:
+Entities can be retrieved using one of these methods:

 Pure DOTS
 ~~~~~~~~~

-* Create a new gameobject with `EntitySelectionService` component
+* Create a new GameObject with the `EntitySelectionService` component.
 * Use world position to get the nearest entity for that position.

 	..  code-block:: csharp